 | Players | 8 | 8 |

-| Rest days | 4 | 4 |
+| Rest days | 3 | 3 |

 The Open Candidates winner challenges Gukesh Dommaraju, who became World Chess Champion in December 2024 — the youngest in history at age 18.
-The Women’s Candidates winner challenges Ju Wenjun, the four-time Women’s World Chess Champion.
+The Women’s Candidates winner challenges Ju Wenjun, the reigning Women’s World Chess Champion.

 “The Candidates is the most important tournament in chess after the World Championship match itself.
 Whoever wins it has proven they can handle the pressure, the preparation battles, and fourteen rounds against the best players in the world.
 That is not a small thing.” — Arkady Dvorkovich, FIDE President, at the 2024 Candidates closing ceremony in Toronto